-2. A wide range of accommodations are available including affordable hotel rooms and campgrounds, condominiums, and a variety of rental properties.
+- A wide range of accommodations is available including affordable hotel rooms and campgrounds, condominiums, and a variety of rental properties.
 Stay in the Resort Area if you want to be in the center of activity.
 For a quieter retreat, rent a house in Sandbridge or go camping at First Landing State Park.

-3. The area offers excellent restaurants featuring fresh seafood from the Atlantic Ocean and Chesapeake Bay and fresh produce grown and harvested by local farmers.
+- The area offers excellent restaurants featuring fresh seafood from the Atlantic Ocean and the Chesapeake Bay and fresh produce grown and harvested by local farmers.
 Read more about Virginia foods.

-4. You can bicycle on the boardwalk.
+- You can bicycle on the boardwalk.
 Other beach resorts have restricted hours for biking.
-Virginia Beach has a separate dedicated bike trail available all of the time.
+Virginia Beach has a separate, dedicated bike trail available all of the time.
 You can also rent a surrey (a 4 wheel, 4 person bicycle with a fringe on top).